 $ sudo pacman -S quickserve

-Instantly Share Files And Folders using Quickserve
+Instantly Share Files And Folders in Arch Linux using Quickserve

 Let us say your friend come over to your desk and asks a file or folder.
 You don’t need to setup any file sharing applications, just install Quickserve and share the files and folders instantly like below.